-A total of six nest boxes (Figure 2-2) are provided on the Lost Lake Tract, and are monitored several times during the year.
+A total of six nest boxes (Figure 2-2) are provided on the Lost Lake Tract and are monitored several times during the year.
 Maintenance occurs in February to ensure six boxes are provided at the beginning of each nesting season.
 A mid-nesting season visit occurs in early May to more accurately document use, with the final check and box clean out occurring in early June.
-Over the past 2 years, use has ranged from 16 to33% (Table 2-2) with no clear preference for a particular box or location around the lake/wetland complex exhibited by any species.
+Over the past 3 years, use has ranged from 16 to 33% (Table 2-2) with no clear preference for a particular box or location around the lake/wetland complex exhibited by any species.

-Table 2-2 Waterfowl nest box use on the Lost Lake Tract - 2016 and 2017.
+Table 2-2 Waterfowl nest box use on the Lost Lake Tract - 2016 - 2018.

-YEAR WATERFOWL NEST BOX USE SUMMARY DATA 2016 1 of 6 boxes successfully used, fledging 7 wood ducks 2017 1 of 6 boxes successfully used, fledging 10 hooded mergansers
+WATERFOWL NEST BOX USE SUMMARY DATA 2016 1 of 6 boxes successfully used, fledging 7 wood ducks 2017 1 of 6 boxes successfully used, fledging 10 hooded mergansers 2018 2 of 6 boxes successfully used, fledging 19 hooded mergansers